-We started changing the street lights in October 2018 and will finish in May 2021.
+We started changing the street lights in October 2018 and will finish towards the end of 2021.
 It will take around 15 minutes to replace each lantern and since we aren't generally replacing the street lighting column we don't expect to cause any disruption to people.

 We are going to carry out routine safety and electrical checks on street lighting at the same time so we may need to do a little extra work in some streets.

 We are putting in a new street lighting control system which means we will be able to identify faulty lights quickly and without people needing to report them.

 The light will look different.
 It's whiter and clearer than the more orange light we are used to, but isn't a blue light.
 Based on our trials, we have chosen a neutral white light, like moonlight.
 We have limited the output and will make sure they are fitted correctly to reduce any glare.